GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

     - **Export as a @puppeteer/replay script**.
 Download the recording as a [Puppeteer Replay](https://github.com/puppeteer/replay) script.
     - **Export as a Puppeteer script**.
 Download the recording as a [Puppeteer](https://pptr.dev/) script.
 1. Save the file.

-{% Aside 'gotchas' %}
-The [@puppeteer/replay](https://github.com/puppeteer/replay) is a library built on top of [Puppeteer](https://pptr.dev/).
-It is also a command line tool, so you can replay JSON files with it too.

-**Advance use case: Integrate with the Puppeteer Replay library**

-You can build your own library on top of the Puppeteer Replay library to replay or "stringify" the user flow JSON files, that is, convert them to something else.

-For example, [@cypress/chrome-recorder](https://github.com/cypress-io/cypress-chrome-recorder) is a library built on top of Puppeteer Replay.
-You can use it to convert user flow JSON files to Cypress test scripts.
-Watch this [demo](https://youtu.be/4qYs2bMz4GI) to see it in action.

-Learn more about the [stringify feature in Puppeteer Replay](https://github.com/puppeteer/replay#stringify-a-recording-as-a-puppeteer-script).

-{% endAside %}

 You can do the following with each export option: